gulyslae/gulyslae.github.io/_posts/2019-08-06-SLAE32-egghunter.md

     ; i'm starting from 0x08048000 because i know where to look. i've started from 0x1000 ; using dl as 0x1 and not 0x0 to avoid null byte
-    ; actually, i don't needed to zero edx here: i'm moving a full 4bytes. in a real shellcode i probably had to start from 0x1000 as i said
-    ; and that's why i'd need esx to be nulled mov edx, 0x08047001
+    ; actually i don't needed to zero edx here: i'm mova full 4bytes. in a real shellcode ; i probably had to start from 0x1000 as i said and that's why i'd need edx to be 0x0 mov edx, 0x08047001

     nextp: